 New Beginnings Cat Rescue (NBCR) is a 501(c)3 non-profit group.
-Founded in 2005, NBCR is an all volunteer, no-kill cat rescue dedicated to rescuing cats from euthanasia at Local city shelters.
-We are foster based and are the "in-store" cat rescue for PetSmart, located at George Bush Freeway and North Garland Avenue in Garland, Texas.
+Founded in 2005, NBCR is an all volunteer, no-kill, foster based cat rescue dedicated to rescuing cats from euthanasia at local city shelters.

 NBCR is dedicated to alleviating the crisis and tragedy of unwanted and abandoned cats, with an emphasis on addressing cat overpopulation issues and educating the public about the importance of spaying and neutering.

 With respect and compassion for all cats, New Beginnings Cat Rescue promotes lifelong relationships between people and animals, providing foster care for each precious life until adopted into a good home.
 We strive to work with animal control and other rescue groups to save homeless cats in our community.

 Adopters must be 21 years or older and willing to invest the time and money required to care for a pet.
 In addition to providing love and attention, regular medical care is required.
 Please ask if you would like more information about veterinary fees and costs.